Healthier Living, One Sofa at a Time:

 We ARE California Compliant; Our Commitment to Safety and Quality

 At Endicott Home Furnishings, we created Condo Sofa*, a line of smaller, customizable, high quality seating specifically for smaller spaces.
 We also order many larger scale furniture styles, but our customers needed smaller scale furniture to go into smaller homes.
-Since 2012, we have been working with our partners in maufacturing in North Carolina without toxic chemical flame retardants.
+Since 2012, we have been working with our partners in manufacturing in North Carolina without toxic chemical flame retardants.

 We regularly alter our Condo Sofa designs to accommodate a space, create a look, or fit a person's body (i.e. make sure the hips stay above knees, reduce seat depth for customers that need two feet on the floor with simultaneous strong lumbar support).
 While ergonomic fitting is best done in our store, we will add a skirt, modify cushions, or make a special size for remote or local consumers.

-Because the 11% or so (by weight) flame retardants in most seat cushions is not flexible nor resilient, removing them makes a much stronger, better performing seat cushion.
-Zero flame retardant seat cores are firmer, should last much longer, provide more uniform and robust support (and may allow us to live longer, too: eliminating pounds of known carcinogens per sofa cushion can't be a bad idea).
+Because the 11% or so (by weight) flame retardants in most seat cushions is not flexible nor resilient, cushions without the flame retardants are stronger, and perform better.
+Zero flame retardant seat cores are firmer, last longer, provide more uniform support, and may allow us to live longer, too: eliminating pounds of known carcinogens per sofa cushion can't be a bad idea.

 We have since replaced all seat cores with premium quality polyurethane foam without chemical flame retardants.
-The remaining areas of the sofa have all been changed to the same zero flame retardant foam by the end of 2012.
+The remaining areas of the sofa were changed to the same zero flame retardant foam by the end of 2012.
 The materials we use were tested by the lab researchers working with Dr. Heather Stapleton at Duke University, and in early June 2013 we learned confirmed none of the materials we use has any chemical flame retardant chemicals.
 Dr. Stapleton responded to our question about whether consumers should be concerned about polyurethane foam cushions by saying that the higher quality foam, like that we have always used, is not what people should be concerned about.